-Since its foundation the FDZ has a clear perception of itself (Kohlmann 2005).
-It is primarily a service-oriented institution, providing access to high-quality micro data under compliance of the current data privacy legislation.
-Furthermore, the members of the FDZ also conduct own (empirical) research with and on the data.
-Only by dealing with the content and the options to analyse the available datasets a sound knowledge about the quality of the data and their research potential can be accumulated.
-Without this knowledge neither high-level advisory service nor continuous improvements of the data quality are possible.
+Since its foundation the FDZ has had a clear perception of itself (Kohlmann 2005).
+It is primarily a service-oriented institution, providing access to high-quality microdata under compliance of the current data privacy legislation.
+Furthermore, the members of the FDZ also conduct their own (empirical) research with and on the data.
+Only by dealing with the content and the options to analyze the available datasets can a sound knowledge about the quality of the data and their research potential be accumulated.
+Without this knowledge neither a high-level advisory service nor continuous improvements of the data quality are possible.
 All activities in the dimensions of data access, the development of new data products and research are not restricted to the BA or to national borders.
 Openness, networking and an international focus are also part of the FDZ's self-perception.

-Five years after its foundation the FDZ is regarded as one of the most important supplier of high-quality micro data on the German labour market.
-Up to the moment, 10 datasets covering various aspects of the labour market have been developed, documented and are offered to the scientific community.
+Five years after its foundation the FDZ is regarded as one of the most important suppliers of high-quality microdata on the German labour market.
+To date, ten datasets covering various aspects of the labour market have been developed, documented and offered to the scientific community.
 Most of the available datasets stem from the notification process of the social security system, internal procedures of the BA and/or surveys conducted by the BA or the IAB.
-Morevoer, the FDZ has started several projects to enlarge its data supply by trying to link the existing data to other administrative data sources or surveys, both nationally and internationally.
+Moreover, the FDZ has started several projects to enlarge its data supply by trying to link the existing data to other administrative data sources or surveys, both nationally and internationally.
 One of these projects already succeeded in the Panel WeLL.
-Here a employee survey for the project "Further Training as a Part of Lifelong Learning" has been linked to the data of the BA.
-Another project aimed to enlarge the existing data supply and to facilitate accessibility is the "Research Data Centre in Research Data Centre" (RDC-in-RDC) approach, also promoted by the FDZ.
-The basic idea of this approach is that the data of other producers of (administrative) micro data may be accessed through the FDZ and vice versa, even abroad.
+Here an employee survey for the project "Further Training as a Part of Lifelong Learning" ("Berufliche Weiterbildung als Bestandteil Lebenslangen Lernens") has been linked to the data of the BA.
+Another project aimed at enlarging the existing data supply and facilitating accessibility is the "Research Data Centre in Research Data Centre" (RDC-in-RDC) approach, also promoted by the FDZ.
+The basic idea of this approach is that the data of other producers of (administrative) microdata may be accessed through the FDZ and vice versa, even abroad.

-It is no surprise that due to their quality the data products of the FDZ are highly in demand by national and international researchers.
-In 2008, for example, 141 new contracts enabling data access for external researchers have been concluded.
+It is no surprise that due to their quality the data products of the FDZ are in high demand by national and international researchers.
+In 2008, for example, 141 new contracts enabling data access for external researchers were concluded.
 Another aspect explaining the high demand for the data products is that the data products of the FDZ are comparatively easy to access.
-Depending on the degree of anonymisation, three ways of data access, i.e. scientific use files, remote data access and on-site use, are available.
-But the quality and the accessability of the data may explain the high demand only in parts.
-Even more interesting for researchers is the high research potential of the data which already led to numerous high-ranked publications.
+Depending on the degree of anonymization, three data access methods, i. e. scientific use files, remote data access and on-site use, are available.
+But the quality and the accessability of the data may explain the high demand only in part.
+Even more interesting for researchers is the high research potential of the data which has already led to numerous highly ranked publications.